harding/bitcoinops.github.io/_posts/en/newsletters/2020-12-23-newsletter.md

 taproot provide an additional way to commit to inputs that can be used in conjunction with data provided in a [PSBT][topic psbt] to ensure a hardware wallet will only generate a valid signature when it has enough data to identify all of its inputs.
-The proposal was later [accepted][news101 additional commitment] into BIP341.
+This proposal was later [accepted][news101 additional commitment] into BIP341.

 ![Illustration of using a fake coinjoin to trick a hardware wallet into losing funds](/img/posts/2020-05-fake-coinjoin-trick-hardware-wallet.dot.png)

-In July, another discussion resumed about a previously known problem---the [bech32 address format][topic bech32] being much less effective than expected at preventing users from sending money to unspendable addresses.
+In July, another discussion resumed about a previously known problem---the [bech32 address format][topic bech32] being less effective than expected at preventing users from sending money to unspendable addresses.
 This doesn't practically affect current bech32 address users, but it could be an issue for planned taproot addresses where the